AFRICAN GREAT LAKES MONITORING

 An IISD-ACARE Project

-Survey 1: Who is doing what and where are they doing it?
+Survey 1: Who is doing what and where?

 It is well known that it takes comprehensive knowledge to make good decisions, especially when the decisions affect our large, freshwater resources.
 The African Great Lakes support millions of people with food, drinking water, and employment.
 Without clean, abundant large lakes, many will not be able to realize their own vision of livelihoods, peace, and justice.